Raunak017/Phishing-Detector/readme.md

-Text Classifictaion and URL Classification is integrated.
-Flask Application is used.
+1. Text Classification and URL Classification is integrated.
+2. Flask Application is used.
 Emails are collected from Gmail.
-User Interface
+3. User Interface Frontend: Html, CSS, bootstrap.
-Frontend: Html,css,bootstrap
-Backend: Python flask
+4. Backend: Python flask Database: Sqlite3.
-Database: Sqlite3

-Using imaplib library the latest email from the gmail account is got.
+5.	imaplib: The latest email from the Gmail account is received.
+The email id and password need to be specified for that.
-For that we have to specify the email id and password.